 Santa Monica

 Reduced scale and massing helps assure better neighborhood compatibility, with less overshadowing of existing housing by huge new condos.
 New units are likely to be smaller in square footage for more affordable and sustainable living.
 Sensible sizing could also reduce the economic incentive to demolish existing affordable housing.

-Current economic woes may slow demolitions and development in the short term, but let's remember that the new LUCE is a 20-year plan.
+Passing economic woes may slow demolitions and development in the short term, but let's remember that the new LUCE is a 20-year plan.
 This is our chance to protect our neighbors, our neighborhoods, and the city we love.

+Santa Monica